 Peter began his law career in 2008, at the height of a financial crisis.
 He started as a capital markets associate at Davis Polk & Wardwell LLP, leaving six years later for Jones Day.
 “While Davis Polk was a tremendous firm to start my practice at, Jones Day was a bit more focused on representing companies,” he says.
 “You have the opportunity to see the things companies do while building long-term relationships, which I preferred.”

-Today, Peter is an avid supporter of the College that prepared him for success.
+Today, Peter is an avid supporter of the University that prepared him for success.
 He is a member of the advisory board for Manhattan’s Kakos School of Science and a generous contributor to the Patricia and Cornelius J. Higgins ’62 Engineering and Science Center.
 “I think of all the ways that people helped me at Manhattan,” he says.
 “I’m glad for the chance to show my gratitude — and to help the students of the present.”

 • Matthew Haddad ’03